codesxt/MEAN-basic-jwt-login/README.md

-# note-saver
+# MEAN-basic-jwt-login

-Basic Application using the MEAN Framework.
+Basic Login Application using the MEAN Framework.
-It's intended to manage accounts and store notes.
+It does basic user authentication using JWT.

 Login logic using JWT Based on:
 * https://www.sitepoint.com/user-authentication-mean-stack/